pkosurilab/BellaVista-KoLab-MERFISH/README.md

 > [!NOTE]
 > It will take a few minutes to download and create the required data files.
 The terminal will print updates & display progress bars for time consuming steps.
 The sample data is a single FOV from the TAC mouse heart and is ~17MB.

-After successfully loading the BellaVista, you should see the message Data Loaded! in the terminal.
+After successfully loading BellaVista, you should see the message Data Loaded! in the terminal.
 A napari window should appear displaying the sample data similar to the image below (TAC sample FOV dataset shown here):

 <p align="middle">
 <img src="https://raw.githubusercontent.com/pkosurilab/BellaVista-KoLab-MERFISH/main/images/BellaVista_demo_launch_screen.png" alt="BellaVista demo sample TAC dataset initial screen" width="800" />